ES EN

 This could be considered a type of visual-auditory or conceptual-auditory (concept-sound) synesthesia

-This is an uncommon, little-known type of synesthesia in which seeing colours triggers sounds, i.e. tones, frequencies or musical notes.
+This is a rather uncommon, little-known type of synesthesia in which seeing colours triggers sounds, i.e. tones, frequencies or musical notes.

 Information on this type of synesthesia is scarce as it appears that no scientific studies have ever been conducted on it.
 According to reports by the synesthetes who experience it, it seems to be evoked in response to stimuli such as abstract paintings or coloured objects and surfaces (walls or clothing for example).
 The sounds heard are not usually loud or strident but tend to be more like a low hum, or pure tones at a low volume.
 The depth and texture of the colour observed can also induce changes in the tone or note heard or perceived.